RussellArvin/wifi-connections-server/README.md

 Server code for wifi-connection application.

-# This is currently a work in profress
+# This is currently a work in progress